vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 git commit -am "first working copy"
 ```

-That adds all the files to staging area and commits the changes with a readable comment.
+That adds all the files to the staging area and commits the changes with a readable comment.

 If you look closely, you did not initiate a repository with `git init` as you'd normally do.
 Rails automatically initiated the repository.
 It has also generated a `.gitignore` file for you with pre-populated instructions as to which folders to ignore.
 This file ensures unnecessary folders and files, such as log files, are kept out of the repository.